CrayLabs/SmartSim/doc/tutorials/inference.rst

     from smartsim import Experiment
     from smartsim.database import Orchestrator
-    from smartsim.settings import RunSettings

     exp = Experiment("inference-session", launcher="local")
     db = Orchestrator(port=6780)

     script = "inference.py"
-    settings = RunSettings("python", exe_args=script)
+    settings = exp.create_run_settings("python", exe_args=script)
     model = exp.create_model("model_using_ml", settings)
     model.attach_generator_files(to_copy=script)

     exp.start(db, model, block=True, summary=True)
     exp.stop(db)

-The above script will first launch the database, and then the script containing the SmartRedis client code Python script.
+The above script will first launch the database, and then the Python script containing the SmartRedis client code.
 The code here could easily be adapted to launch a C, C++, or Fortran application containing the SmartRedis clients in those languages as well.

 Below are a few examples of scripts that could be used with the above code to perform online inference with various ML backends supported